NetworkVerification/Timepiece/artifact-readme.md

 After a benchmark finishes running, the log of all output is saved to the `logs/` directory as a `$(POLICY).txt` file (`$(POLICY)-m.txt` for monolithic benchmarks).
-When the `--dat` option is supplied to `run_all.py`, it also generates a `.dat` file which is used to generate the plot for the corresponding benchmark.
+The `--dat` option, supplied to `run_all.py`, instructs the script to generate a `.dat` file.
+This file is used to generate the plot for the corresponding benchmark.
 These files are saved to the `results/` directory as `$(POLICY).dat` or `$(POLICY)-m.dat`.
 Each line of the `.dat` file is the average across trials of each statistic.
 For modular benchmarks, these include: